 You don’t have to build yourself a garage office, but it’s crucial to have a specific area in your home where you work, and work only.
 Not only does it put you in the proper headspace to perform your best, but it reduces the possibility of you getting distracted and making your work life bleed into your home life.

-- Setting and enforcing boundaries with my household
+Set and enforce boundaries with my household

 Whether you are in a situation like mine where both of you work remote, or even if only one of you does, you must have a conversation about how each of you will respect one another’s work space and schedule.
 In the beginning, my husband and I would take advantage of both of us being home and ask personal questions or solicit advice from each other throughout the day.
 It may be just a few minutes here and there, but the effects of this habit were far greater, as it derailed our schedules, distracted us from our work, and ultimately made our work day longer than it should be.